top of page

 Sign Language Is Diverse

 Sign language has always been rich with variation.
 The same word can be signed differently depending on region, community, upbringing, and personal expression.
-That diversity is part of what makes it a living language.

 Why You May See a Reference Sign